abeldekat/harpoonline/README.md

 Scenario's:

-- A: 3 harpoons, the current buffer is not harpooned
+- A: 3 marks, the current buffer is not harpooned
-- B: 3 harpoons, the current buffer is harpooned on mark 2
+- B: 3 marks, the current buffer is harpooned on mark 2

 #### The "short" builtin